MadhuraBelsare1/card-developer/docs/gettingstarted/api_security.md

 ## OAuth 2.0
 In order to make calls to Fiserv Card Services APIs, a valid access token must be passed in the Authorization header in the HTTP requests.

 You can obtain a time-limited token (15 minute expiry) by requesting one from the token endpoint.
-The request for a token uses a Basic authorization header created from the API Key and Secret you create for your app in Developer Studio Workspace.
+The request for a token uses a Basic authorization header created from the API Key and Secret you create for your application in Developer Studio Workspace.

 **Also see:** [Token API](?path=/docs/gettingstarted/access-tokens.md)

 ## Onboarding

-Please follow the below steps to get the access token for your Developer App and then use the access token to call the Fiserv APIs.
+Please follow the below steps to get the access token for your application and then use the access token to call the Fiserv APIs.

 ### Step 1: Retrieve API Key and Secret

-Your Developer App(s) are assigned unique _API key_ and _Secret_.
-Please make a note of these values as they are required to get an access token. _API Key_ and _Secret_ should be kept securely and should not be shared and passed in the URL, or URI query-string parameters, or posted in public forums.
+Locate the unique API Key you created for your application in the Developer Studio Workspace.
+Please make a note of the _API key_ and _API Secret_ values as they are required to get an access token.
+The _API Key_ and _Secret_ should be kept securely and should not be shared and passed in the URL, or URI query-string parameters, or posted in public forums.

 ### Step 2: Generate an Access Token

-To generate an access token, issue a HTTP POST against the access token endpoint with your _App Key_ and _Secret_ values:
+To generate an access token, issue a HTTP POST against the access token endpoint with your application's _API Key_ and _API Secret_ values:

 Sample Request: